 Current Site Visitors

-APA conducts more than 250 site visits each year, requiring a team of more than 500 qualified site visitors.
-Thank you for being a critical step in the accreditation process and playing an important role in preserving the integrity of the field of psychology.
-Please note that every site visitor who completes a site visit may claim either 25 CEs or a journal subscription (once per calendar year).
-Both options are of no cost to the site visitor.
+Thank you for your participation in a critical step in the accreditation process and playing an important role in preserving the integrity of the field of psychology.
+Please note that every site visitor who completes a site visit may claim 25 CEs OR APA membership for one year (once per calendar year) at no cost to the site visitor.
 Below, you'll find helpful resources and frequently asked questions pertaining to your role as a site visitor.

 TRAINING

-Check out our list of upcoming in-person workshops for current and prospective site visitors.
+Check out our list of upcoming trainings for current and prospective site visitors.

 View Workshops